VarzArt/RTG/README.md

 ## 1. About project

 The service is aimed at a European audience and has the goal of introducing a potential tourist to the minimum necessary information for traveling around the cities of Russia.
+The site is adapted to any permissions and is displayed correctly on any type of device.

 ## 2. What the service can offer